kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 Blockchain as a whole might be a fishing expedition, at least as far as the cryptoanarchists are concerned.

-The harder questions is whether, having convinced ourselves that we've found a way to solve these governance problems in utter independence form the world around us, we _should_ use it.
+The harder question is whether, having convinced ourselves that we've found a way to solve these governance problems in utter independence form the world around us, we _should_ use it.